Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

 The idea was catchy, and an eccentric club was formed.

 The label struck gold when the producers of a Clint Eastwood film requested 108 “very puffy” jackets, to which they dutifully obliged, despite barely having gotten off the ground as a company at the time.

-Known for its large selection of pants and puffer coats, Marmot is a much-loved and respected outdoor brand with a commitment to the highest quality gear and apparel.
+Known for its large selection of pants and puffer coats, Marmot is a much-loved and respected outdoor brand among outdoorsy folks for its commitment to the highest quality gear and apparel.

 Best for Outdoor Equipment

-Launched in 1950, the Black Diamond outdoor clothing brand is one of the hardest to beat when it comes to climbing and skiing.
+Launched in 1950, the Black Diamond outdoor clothing brand is one of the hardest to beat when climbing and skiing.

 From water-repellent climbing jackets to socks, Black Diamond offers a wide range of outdoor clothing, accessories, and equipment.

 The outdoor brand’s collections are designed for both women and men mountaineers, professional climbers, skiers, and other mountain-based and winter athletes.

 Best for Hiking & Trail Running